Bound by Corruption by BelovedStranger

 “Sesshomaru.”
 A needy whimper.

 A man’s loud laughter cut through the fog, jarring her.
 Kagome stiffened.
-What was she..?!
+What was she…?
 With a horrified gasp, she yanked her head to the side, tearing her mouth away from his.
 But there was nowhere for her to go.
-He had her pinned against the tree.
-Her hands on his chest now shoved away rather than pulled him closer, yet he was immovable.
+He had her pinned against the tree, high in the branches.
+Reflexively, almost in denial against the truth that she’d been trying to pull him closer, she shoved against his chest, yet he was immovable.
+Saving her from foolishly falling to her death.

 Fingers curled around her chin, forcing her gaze back around.
 Sesshomaru peered down at her with eager anticipation.
 “Watch.”
 Then he was moving away and leapt from the branch.

-He landed smoothly in the center of the large party of men, their surprised cries and yells echoing into the night.
+Turning quickly, she watched him land smoothly in the center of the large party of men that had come up beneath where she still perched, their surprised cries and yells echoing into the night.

 Sesshomaru’s demand whispered along her mind.
 Watch, or your sister’s life is forfeit, as will be yours, aijin.